bobbyrabia/prueba_tecnica/README.md

 9. creacion de repositorio angular

 10. creacion del panel de navegacion

+11. Creacion de las rutas de las vistas

-11. Create a screen that allows companies to be listed.
+12. Create a screen that allows companies to be listed.

-12. Create a screen to create companies.
+13. Create a screen to create companies.
-13. Create a screen to edit the companies.
+14. Create a screen to edit the companies.
-14. Create a screen that allows you to list the departments.
+15. Create a screen that allows you to list the departments.
-15. Create a screen to create departments.
+16. Create a screen to create departments.
-16. Create a screen to edit the departments.
+17. Create a screen to edit the departments.
-17. Create a screen that allows you to list the employees.
+18. Create a screen that allows you to list the employees.
-18. Create a screen to create employees.
+19. Create a screen to create employees.
-19. Create a screen to edit the employees
+20. Create a screen to edit the employees